The Fascinating Gut: More than Just a Digestive Organ

 Did you know that this precious piece in you is about 5-7 meters long?
 Nope?
 Wait, it gets even more spectacular: If we opened everything including all the protuberances, we would have an area of about 300-400 m2.
 That’s about the size of a tennis court.
 Impressive, isn’t it?

 Apart from that, there are a few inhabitants in the intestine.
 And with a few, I mean a number for which we would need several hands to count.
-Because the intestine is home to about 80% of the immune system, several million nerve cells and a whopping 100 trillion bacteria.
+Because the intestine is home to about 80% of the immune system, several million nerve cells, and a whopping 100 trillion bacteria.
 Are you speechless about the number of bacteria?
 You can be, too!
-There is ten times as much bacteria as our body has cells.
+There are ten times as many bacteria as our body has cells.